rivo/tview/README.md

 ## Dependencies

-This package is based on [github.com/gdamore/tcell](https://github.com/gdamore/tcell).
+This package is based on [github.com/gdamore/tcell](https://github.com/gdamore/tcell) (and its dependencies).

 ## Your Feedback